thejqs/plcb/README.md

 Boozicorns
 ==========

-This project exists to collect and illuminate all of the products available for sale in only one store -- one of 597 stores, to be precise -- the Pennsylvania Liquor Control Board runs across the commonwealth.
+This project exists to collect and illuminate all of the products available for sale in only one store of the hundreds the Pennsylvania Liquor Control Board runs across the commonwealth.
 The unicorns, as it were. **The boozicorns.**

 Inspiration came from writing [this story](http://www.post-gazette.com/life/libations/2015/03/04/A-Croatia-to-Pittsburgh-wine-odyssey-How-an-obscure-bottle-gets-in-the-PLCB-system/stories/201503040013) in early 2015, when I didn't yet have the skills to create this project.